A1rPun/castle-crashers-resource/Levels/DesertChase.md

 ## <a name="camel-oob"></a>Camel OoB

+Before you do this you need to make sure teleports are off.
 Let the saracen walk all the way to the right of the screen.
 When he moves into the exit hit him off the camel with an arrow or projectile.
 The saracen is OoB now, so let him get on the camel again and it will move it to a location you can access.
 Knock the saracen off and get on the camel.

 ## <a name="cutscene-shorten"></a>Shortened Cutscene

 Before triggering the cutscene shoot an arrow or projectile at the right spot to knock the saracen off the camel in the cutscene.
 This appears to shorten the cutscene, or at least it makes the quicksand disappear immediately.
+- To know where to fire the projectile, line up with the cactus in the middle of the second wave

 ## <a name="scorpion-blind"></a>Blind scorpions